victoragaba/victoragaba/README.md

 👯 I’m looking to collaborate on:

-Projects involving data-driven insights into human behavior, behavioral economics, or cognitive science.

-Open-source contributions related to optimization, statistical modeling, or machine learning.
+Open-source optimization, statistical modeling, inverse methods or machine learning.

 💬 Ask me about: